CDCgov/cfa-immunization-uptake-projection/README.md

 ## Records Management Standard Notice

-This repository is not a source of government records, but is a copy to increase collaboration and collaborative potential.
+This repository is not a source of government records but is a copy to increase collaboration and collaborative potential.
 All government records will be published through the [CDC web site](http://www.cdc.gov).

-## Additional Standard Notices

-Please refer to [CDC's Template Repository](https://github.com/CDCgov/template) for more information about [contributing to this repository](https://github.com/CDCgov/template/blob/main/CONTRIBUTING.md), [public domain notices and disclaimers](https://github.com/CDCgov/template/blob/main/DISCLAIMER.md), and [code of conduct](https://github.com/CDCgov/template/blob/main/code-of-conduct.md).